sofarsounds/API-Documentation/source/index.html.md

-location_name | The neighbourhood of the event location_latitude | The latitude for the neigbourhood location_longitude | The longtiude for the beighbourhood type | The type of location either home/commercial image_url | The url on the CDN for the event image arrival_time | The arrival time including the date
+location_name | The neighbourhood of the event location_latitude | The latitude for the neigbourhood location_longitude | The longtiude for the beighbourhood closest_station | The name of the closest station type | The type of location either home/commercial image_url | The url on the CDN for the event image arrival_time | The arrival time including the date